 *11. ATI TEAS Test V

-The TEAS V Study Guide ($48) may be ordered from ATI from their website: ATITESTING.COM.
+The TEAS V Study Guide ($48) and online practice testing ($109 + S/H & tax for both the study guide and online practice) may be ordered from ATI from their website: ATITESTING.COM.

 College of Marin will be using the 5.0 version of the ATI TEAS Test.